seandstewart/bardly/bardly/plays/histories/edward-iii/uncut.md

 His son, the braving Duke of Normandy,
 Hath trimmed the mountain on our right hand up
 In shining plate, that now the aspiring hill
-Shews like a silver quarry or an orb,
+Shows like a silver quarry or an orb,
 Aloft the which the banners, bannarets,
 And new replenished pendants cuff the air
 And beat the winds, that for their gaudiness